- Savings and Investments

 3.3 The Intermediary is responsible for ensuring that the information and details submitted to us, and through use of the Services are true, accurate and complete in all material respects.
 The Intermediary and/or the Individual User must notify us as soon as reasonably possible if they become aware that any such information or details have changed.

-3.4 The Intermediary will be responsible to the members of the Standard Life Aberdeen group where relevant for the following:
+3.4 The Intermediary will be responsible to the members of the Phoenix Group where relevant for the following:

 - awareness of these Terms by each Individual User;

 - compliance by each Individual User with these Terms;

 - the Individual User's lawful use of the Site(s) and the Services;

 - ensuring that any User ID and/or Password is not used to access the Site(s) or the Services by anyone except the relevant Individual User;

 - that each Individual User is lawfully entitled, and has all the necessary approvals, to entitle such Individual Users to receive the Information and use the Services; and